MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-file-information.md

 ### Trace file size factors

-It is not possible to provide and exact estimate of the the trace file size but there are a few rules of thumb to help you understand TTD file sizes.
+It is not possible to provide and exact estimate of the trace file size but there are a few rules of thumb to help you understand TTD file sizes.

 The following factors can affect the size of the trace file: